ElizaTalens/NLP_with_HF_Transformers/README.md

 Result :

 ```
 [{'summary_text': ' Machine learning is a branch of artificial intelligence that allows computer systems to learn patterns directly from data .
-It is widely used in recommendation systems, spam detection, fraud detection and voice assistants .
-A good model should be able to generalize to data it has never seen before .'}]
+It is widely used today in many areas of daily life, such as spam detection in email, fraud detection in banking, and voice assistants on smartphones .
+As more data and computing power become available every year, machine learning keeps growing .'}]
 ```

-> Note: sesuaikan Result di atas dengan output asli dari Colab kamu.

 Analysis on example 6 :